Artist Statement

 She creates her work both plein air and in the studio.

-Christine is represented by Orleans Modern Art, Orleans, MA and Lupine Gallery, Monhegan, ME.
+Christine is represented by Lupine Gallery, Monhegan, ME.